 The APC is located in previously disturbed areas of the GAF facility.
 These areas are bordered to the east and west by the Cumberland River.
 The Cumberland River has a 1Q10 (lowest one day flow with an average recurrence frequency of once in 10 years) of 552 million gallons per day (MGD) based on information provided in the GAF NPDES permit (TDEC 2018a).
-Jurisdictional streams and wetlands were delineated within the project areas in 2018 and 2019 by AECOM and Wood (AECOM 2019c; Wood 2019).
-These reports identify those features the USACE considers jurisdictional for purposes of permitting and mitigation.
-TDEC will issue a Hydrologic Determination that will identify the features within their jurisdiction.
-There is a total of 6,663 linear feet of intermittent streams, 14,656 linear feet of WWC/ephemeral streams, and 7 ponds within the project area.
-These aquatic resources are detailed in Figure 3-4.
+Intermittent Streams and wetlands were initially delineated within the project areas in 2018 and 2019 by AECOM and Wood (AECOM 2019c; Wood 2019).
+There is a total of 6,823 linear feet of intermittent streams, 11,784 linear feet of WWCs, and 7 ponds within the project area.
+These aquatic resources are detailed in Table 3-5 and Figure 3-4.
 Wetlands are discussed separately in Section 3.13.